On the night of December 7, Colombia’s windows, balconies, and sidewalks come alive in one of the country’s neatest traditions.

 Colombia’s Day of the Candles Tradition Conclusion

-Rather you call it the Immaculate Conception, the Dia de las Velitas, the Noche de las Velitas, the Day of the Little Candles, Night of the Little Candles, this really is a neat Colombia holiday tradition.
+Rather you call it the Immaculate Conception, the Dia de las Velitas, the Noche de las Velitas, the Day of the Little Candles, Night of the Little Candles, or whatever else, this really is a neat Colombia holiday tradition.

 Lots of people remember it as a fun and cherished childhood tradition and keep it alive today.
 I’m sure Susana will always continue to make sure to light her candles and teach it to our daughter one day.